paigeshin/PureDependencyInjection/README.md

 - added new `fun newQuestionDetailsViewMvc(parent: ViewGroup?): QuestionDetailsViewMvc { return QuestionDetailsViewMvc(layoutInflater, parent) }`
 - Nothing violates the law of demeter now.
+- All the services app need are now in AppCompositionRoot and CompositionRoot